Pen Allan Garo

-Pen Allan Garo is a hamlet in the commune of Plourin, located in the Finistère department of France.
+Pen Allan Garo or Pen Ar Garo is a hamlet in the commune of Plourin, located in the Finistère department of France.
 It is best known as the residence of notable historical figures such as René Lannuzel (a missionary in New Zealand), Bertie Joyce (a Royal Air Force soldier), and Michel Rioualen (a political representative of Finistère).
 Today, the Pen Allan Garo demesne is also recognized as one of the tourist attractions in the Pays de Léon.

 Etymology and name variations

 Pen Allan Garo combines several descriptive elements.
 Pen refers to "a summit" or "an end" in Breton, while Allan may be a variation of al lann, meaning "the heath."
 The addition of Garo likely refers to the Garo family, who inhabited the estate and its surroundings (notably Kerradec/Keradec) in the 18th century.
 While garo in Breton means "rugged" or "rocky," suggesting difficult terrain, it is more probable that the name honors the family itself.
 This distinction was made to differentiate it from a neighboring location, Pen Al Lan, less than 5 km away, or other similarly named sites in Finistère, such as Pen Al Lan Bras.
 The name has been spelled in various ways over time, including Penn Ar Garo, Penn Al Lann Garo, Pen Allan Garo, Pen-al-Lan, Pen Al Lan Garo, Pen-al-Lann, Pen An Alle, Penallan, Penalan, Pen Al Lann Garo, and Pen Allan Avo—likely due to historical evolution or spelling errors.